A Masterclass on Organic Star Anise: Benefits, Uses & How to Brew Whole Pods

 - Morning (fasted): A small cup before breakfast may help set a calm digestive rhythm for the day; pair with honey and lemon for palatability.

-- Evening wind-down: The warm, aromatic profile of whole star anise makes it a naturally soothing choice in the hour before bed, traditionally associated with calming the digestive tract.
+- Evening wind-down: The warm, aromatic profile makes it a naturally soothing choice in the hour before bed, traditionally associated with calming the digestive tract for better sleep.

 - What to avoid: Do not drink on an empty stomach in large quantities; limit to 1–2 cups per day and avoid consuming immediately before intense physical exercise.